Downloading Pictures, Video, and Other Files from LG Xenon GR500 (or any LG Mobile Phone)

 For this particular cell phone, the LG Xenon GR500 does not require any special software or driver to communicate with a personal computer.
 However, it does require a micro SD card and USB data cable.

-This cell phone is suppose to detect the phone's internal memory if there is no micro SD card.
+This cell phone is supposed to detect the phone's internal memory if there is no micro SD card.
 However, the results are unpredictable.
 With a micro SD card and USB cable, the phone should always act like a hard drive.

 Transfering Files From the LG Xenon GR500 cell phone